BlogH-01

 Other tips for self-quarantine:

-• Wear a mask inside - It’s recommended to wear a mask inside your home if you live with others.
+• Wear a mask inside - If you live with others, it’s recommended that you wear a mask inside your home.
 Wash your mask often in hot water to kill bacteria.

 • Take care of your mental health - Turn off the news.
 Don’t look at the daily COVID-19 death toll.
 It will cause anxiety and not help your immune system at all.